meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 #### Controls
 88 people who lived in approximately the same areas of the city as the lottery book.
 Response rate was 41% with 22 participants total.
 #### Interviewers
+Paraplegic groups were nterviewed in person face-to-face by a female graduate student.
+Lottery winners and